hyperifyio/goagent/README.md

 ## Support
 - Open an issue on the tracker: [Issues](https://github.com/hyperifyio/goagent/issues)
   - For security concerns, avoid posting secrets in logs.
 If a private report is needed, open an issue with minimal detail and a maintainer will reach out.
+ - Follow updates from the author on LinkedIn: [Jaakko Heusala](https://www.linkedin.com/in/jheusala/)

 ## Roadmap
 Planned improvements and open ideas are tracked in `FUTURE_CHECKLIST.md`.
 Larger architectural decisions are recorded under `docs/adr/` (see ADR‑0001 and ADR‑0002).
 Contributions to the roadmap are welcome via issues and PRs.